• LINE

 <Summary of Research>

-Infectious complications (infective complications: IC) have been reported as a major cause of postoperative death in patients with cancer.
-However, the effects of ICs after gastrectomy on non-gastric cancer-related deaths: NGCDs have not been sufficiently studied so far.
-In this study, 712 gastric cancer patients who had curative gastroctomy were classified into IC groups and non-IC groups based on postoperative IC occurrences, and analyzed using time-dependent ROC curve analysis taking into account competition risks, estimation of cumulative incidence probability function, Cox regression model based on cause-specific hazard functions, etc. As a result, 112 people developed ICs (Clavien-Dindo Classification Grade ≥II), and in the overall cohort, the five-year cumulative incidence of NGCD was significantly worse than that of non-IC groups.
-Differences were found in many clinical pathological factors, including patient background, surgical factors, and tumor factors, but no IC development was observed in NGCD risk factors identified in advanced statistical modeling, and age, low prognostic nutrition indicators, low skeletal muscle index, and Charlson coexisting disease index ≥1 were identified as risks.
-IC groups have many background factors contributing to NGCDs, suggesting that NGCDs may increase regardless of the occurrence of ICs.
+Infectious complications (ICs) have been reported as the leading cause of postoperative death in patients with cancer.
+However, the impact of post-gastric cancer-related deaths (NGCD) ICs on non-gastric cancer-related deaths has not been sufficiently studied so far.
+In this study, 712 patients with gastric cancer who received curative gastricectomy were categorized into IC groups and non-IC groups based on the occurrence of postoperative ICs, and analyzed using time-dependent ROC curve analysis taking into account competition risk, estimation of cumulative onset probability function, and Cox regression model based on cause-specific hazard function.
+As a result, 112 people developed IC (Clavien-Dindo Classification Grade ≥II), and in the overall Kohort, the IC group had significantly worse 5-year cumulative incidence of NGCD compared with non-IC groups.
+While many clinical pathologic factors, such as patient background, surgical factors, and tumor factors, differed among the groups, the risk factors for NGCD identified in advanced statistical modeling did not show IC development, and age, low prognosis, low skeletal muscle index, and Charlson comorbidity index ≥1 were identified as risks.
+The IC group has many background factors contributing to NGCD, suggesting that NGCD may increase regardless of the occurrence of ICs.

 Corporate Planning Department Public Relations and Branding Strategy Division